Deniz Baysal

-Deniz Baysal Yurtcu (born 5 April 1991) is a Turkish actress and model.
-She is best known for her leading roles in the crime series Teşkilat and Söz and the drama series Fazilet Hanım ve Kızları.
+Deniz Baysal (born 5 April 1991) is a Turkish actress and model.
+She is best known for her leading roles in Taşacak Bu Deniz, Teşkilat and Söz and the drama series Fazilet Hanım ve Kızları.

 Life and career

 Baysal was born in İzmir.
-In 1991, she started to study foreign trade at Manisa Celal Bayar University.
+In 2009, she started to study foreign trade at Manisa Celal Bayar University.
 From the age of 10, she began to study acting at İzmir Karsiyaka Municipal Theater.
 She also worked as a theater actress for 10 years and started acting with the encouragement and support of the theater teacher.

 In November 2018, Baysal got engaged to Barış Yurtcu, the lead singer of the band Kolpa, after a two-year relationship.
-They married on 6 September 2019.
+The couple married on 6 September 2019.
+They divorced in September 2026.